codetalkio/codethoughts.io/content/posts/2024-10-01-improved-turso-ergonomics-in-rust/index.md

 We will be reaching for the [sqlparser](https://crates.io/crates/sqlparser) crate to be able to parse the SQLite table definitions as well as our queries.

-Here’s a rough overview of what the code does:
+Here's a rough overview of what the code does:

 - `select_names`: Extract the selected field names from a `SELECT` statement.
 - `create_table_columns`: Extract the column names and types from a `CREATE TABLE` statement.